wiyc/wiyc.github.io/_posts/2019-05-15-cadets-starting.md

 Its also nice if you have a towel ready for when you get out if the weather is a bit driech.

-You will need your parents to fill out and sign a [cadets consent form](/images/Cadets%20Consent%20Form.pdf) and agree to abide by the club code of conduct.
+You will need your parents to fill out and sign a [cadets consent form](/images/Cadets%20Consent%20Form.pdf) and you will need to abide by the [club code of conduct](/code-of-conduct/)

 You also need to be a member of the club if you wish to come to more than one session.
 Subscription rates are once again unchanged from last year and should be paid online [here](http://webcollect.org.uk/wiyc)

 In addition to this, the cost per session is £2 per person, payable on the day.